I ate the bizarre foods of Peru

 Eating Guinea Pigs

-As is common in the travel industry, UNSTOPPABLE Stacey was provided with accommodations, meals, and other compensation for the purpose of review.
+UNSTOPPABLE Stacey was NOT provided with accommodations, meals or other compensation for the purpose of review.
 While it has not influenced this review, the Arizona travel writer believes in full disclosure of all potential conflicts of interest.

 In addition, this blog, UNSTOPPABLE Stacey Travel, contains affiliate links.
 If you make a purchase through these links, Stacey earns a commission at no extra cost to you.
 These commissions help reduce the costs of keeping this travel blog active.